 The Riordan Programs understands that each applicants situation is unique.
 However, we have allotted a 5 month application process to allow individuals to prepare and find accommodations to apply for our program.
 Please consider using school or public library resources.

 Yes, you can save your application and return to it at a later time.
-If you are in the application you will find a "Save" button at the top of the page.
-You will need to provide an email address and password in order to save.
+Once you are logged into the application, you will find a "Save" button at the top of the page.
+You will need to provide an email address and password in order to save your progress.
 An email message with your saved application link will be sent to your email address.
 You will need to click on that specific link in order to retrieve your saved application.
 Please use a password you can remember easily or write it down.